Đetinja: Protection

+Gorge

+In 2016, the process of placing the gorge under the legal protection began.
+However, the authorities stalled the declaration of the Đetinja Gorge Outstanding Natural Landscape, so the environmentalist groups organized state wide petition in 2021–2022, an announced possible public protests and gatherings if the gorge remains unprotected.

+In June 2023, the protection was officially declared by the government.
+The outstanding natural landscape covers 853 ha.
+It includes rich forests of beech, maple and European hop-hornbeam.

+One of the major ecological threats is the non-sanitary landfill Godovik near Požega.
+By 2023 it covered 7 ha, stretching along the Đetinja bank.
+With every stronger rain, the garbage is being washed into the river.
+Gradual removal of the landfill began in the summer of 2023.

+Lake Vrutci

 In 2018, the government placed the area surrounding the Lake Vrutci and the adjoining river course under protection.
 Three zones of protection were established, covering some 13,000 ha, with an aim to keep the land in the lake's watershed nonpolluted.
 The protected area spreads over the territories of the villages Vrutci, Bioska and Kremna, in the Town of Užice, and Tripkova and Šljivovica, in the Čajetina Municipality.

 As some villages already developed organic husbandry (goats, poultry), the 2021-20218 plan was devised by the local authorities to massively expand organic agriculture in the protected area.
 In the hilly areas, the emphasis is on fruits: raspberries, strawberries, blueberries, blackberries, and especially the brandy-varieties of plums (crvena ranka, various Čačak varieties).
 Apples are also included, with development of individual driers and mini distilleries.
 The production of organic honey is planned, as the melliferous plants are already present in the protected area.
 Lowlands are selected for the vegetables and grains, including reintroduction of some old varieties: buckwheat, spelt, corn osmak, small white beans, potato mesečar, garlic, onion, cabbage Serbian melez, and medicinal herbs.
 Husbandry will include Alpine goat, Sjenica's pramenka sheep, pig Moravka and Naked Neck chicken.